deniselashlley/gatsby-netlify-cms/src/pages/mystory/index.md

 ---
 templateKey: my-story
-title: 'My Story'
+title: My Story
+quote: >-
+  > “Have you been ignoring or missing out on Life’s attempts to wake you up to your true self?“
 pageLink:
+  label: More on teaching philosophy
   link: /teachings
-  label: More on teaching philosophy
-quote: >-
-  > “Have you been ignoring or missing out on Life’s attempts to wake you up to your true self?“
-body: >-
+---
 I have been a practitioner of Yoga since 2002 and began teaching Yoga in since 2015.

   I discovered Yoga in a time of transition while I was ending a 9 year relationship and I was looking for some respite, solace and ‘me’ time.